 Mini Fridges For Everyone!

-They’re perfect for small offices, small studio apartments or outdoor patios; they provide additional food storage for parties or visits from out-of-town family; they’re handy to have in a media room; and they’re as important to a man cave as a big-screen HDTV.
+They’re perfect for small offices, small studio apartments or outdoor patios; they provide additional food storage for parties or visits from out-of-town family; they’re handy to have in a media room; and they’re as important to a man cave as a big-screen HDTV or an electronic dart board.
 In fact, some “superconductor” or “thermoelectric” mini fridge models are marketed for man caves and outdoor spaces because they’re specifically designed to keep beverages cold, although most won’t do a good job maintaining the proper temperatures for meat and vegetables.
 Groom+Style prefer models with traditional compressors which can handle food as well as brewskis.

 Energy Start Certification is Critical When Considering a Mini Fridge